Skip to main content

 • Clear targets and quality standards with a transparent division between mentoring and sponsoring

-• Information provided to potential sponsors on company objectives and strategies to increase gender equality and diversity, and to develop women with diverse social identities for leadership positions
+• Information provided to potential sponsors on company objectives and strategies to increase gender equality, and to develop women for leadership positions

 • Incentives provided for providing sponsorship, e.g., being active as a sponsor can be used as part of the individual performance management of the sponsor